solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    ![The add code button is highlighted.](media/add-cell.png "Add code")

-4. Paste the following into the new cell and **replace** `YOUR_DATALAKE_NAME` with the name of your **Storage Account Name** provided in the environment details section on Lab Environment tab on the right.
+4. Paste the following into the new cell, and **replace** `YOUR_DATALAKE_NAME` with the name of your **Storage Account Name** provided in the environment details section on Lab Environment tab on the right.
 You can also copy it from the first cell of the notebook if you are using the same one from Exercise 1.

     ```scala
     %%spark